ChromeDevTools/devtools-dbg-stories/README.md

 What to check: Open the performance panel, start recording, and click on the "+" button on the page.
 Observe the long tasks.

-A performance issue in a long task which stems from the broad app architecture, rather than a singular expensive computation.
+What is shown: A performance issue in a long task which stems from the broad app architecture, rather than a singular expensive computation.
 There is something that is inexpensive, but dominates by occurring repeatedly many times.
 Usually the solution involves having to rethink the execution model.
 E.g. in case of react+redux, having to compute many selectors for each state change to determine which views must update, in views which would not have to update.

 ```sh
 cd react-redux-bad-arch